Load object formats

 When you configure Global Traffic Management to use load feedback based on an XML or non-XML load object, GTM periodically fetches a fresh load object using HTTP or HTTPS.
 By default, GTM fetches the load object every 30 seconds.

 The load object must be accurate, timely, and available.
-If it is inaccurate, GTM cannot correctly balance the load.
-If it is untimely, that is, if the load data it reports is not up to date, load oscillations can occur because GTM is not able to detect the results of load balancing decisions it makes soon enough.
+If it is inaccurate, GTM cannot balance the load correctly.
+If it is untimely, meaning that the load data it reports is not current, load oscillations can occur because GTM cannot detect soon enough the results of load balancing decisions it makes.

-If for some reason the load object is unavailable, GTM continues to use the most recent load data it was able to fetch successfully.
+If the load object is unavailable, GTM continues to use the most recent load data it successfully fetched.
 Examples of reasons why the load object is unavailable include HTTP GET failures, the script throwing an error, or the server refusing connections.

 - The name or IP address of the load server(s)